HaraldoAlbergaria/flickr-tasks/README.md

     - **_process-photos.py_**: Process photos in a photostream to do an action according to specified rules. e.g: Add tags to photos for views, favorites and comments counts.

 - [**_check_exif/_**](https://github.com/HaraldoFilho/FlickrTasks/tree/master/check_exif)
     - **_check_exif.py_**: Checks for missing exif information on photos of a photostream.
 When the script is run, if there are photos with missing exif information, the photoset 'Missing Exif' will be automatically created, and they will be added to it.
+Also, an e-mail will be sent with the link for the photoset.

 - [**_find_explored/_**](https://github.com/HaraldoFilho/FlickrTasks/tree/master/find_explored)
     - **_find-photos-in-explore.py_**: Find user's photos in _Explore_ for the current day and send an e-mail with the list of photos if any is found.